pltrees/Smallest-K-Sketch/README.md

 The above estimator (initially appeared in EMNLP 2005) is provably more accurate than the standard min-wise hashing estimator, very substantially so when data are un-balanced, i.e., one original posting is substantially shorter than the other.

-# 2005 Words Dataset
+# The 2005 Words Dataset
 The Words dataset contains 2,702 samples, and each instance is a word count in 2^16 different documents.
 In the other word, each data point is a 2^16 dimensional vector representing the number of occurrences of an English word in a repository of 2^16 documents.
 The word vectors are in the zipped file `words.zip`.
 Each file is a word vector in a two-column sparse representation: the first column is the vector value (the number of occurrences) and the second column is the vector index.

 ## Reference for the Words dataset
 * Ping Li and Kenneth Church.
 [Using Sketches to Estimate Associations](https://aclanthology.org/H05-1089.pdf).
 EMNLP 2005.

-## Recent Papers which used this dataset
+## Recent Papers which used the 2005 Words dataset
 * Xiaoyun Li and Ping Li.
 [C-MinHash: Improving Minwise Hashing with Circulant Permutation](https://proceedings.mlr.press/v162/li22m/li22m.pdf).
 ICML 2022.
 * Xiaoyun Li and Ping Li.
 [Rejection Sampling for Weighted Jaccard Similarity Revisited](https://ojs.aaai.org/index.php/AAAI/article/view/16543/16350).
 AAAI 2021.